-Customized properties will be overwritten if an occupant switches their profile during simulation, see Section 5.3.3.10.
+Customized properties will be overwritten if an occupant switches their profile or changes a property during simulation, see Section 5.3.3.12 and Section 5.3.3.13.

 In versions of Pathfinder prior to 2012.1, individual parameters could not be customized.
 If one parameter was to be customized, all had to be customized.